-Performance rights are granted to a participant in the LTI plan with a performance and service period of three years.
+Performance rights are granted to a participant in the LTI plan with a performance and service period of three and a half years.

 The Board believes that this allocation and the associated performance periods drive a continual focus on the achievement of consistent profit growth over a three-year period.